andrewpwade/andrewpwade.github.io/_posts/2014-10-01-xen-security-advisory-108.md

 Today the embargo was lifted on Xen Security Advisory 108 (CVE-2014-7188).
 The full list of advisories can be seen at [here](http://xenbits.xen.org/xsa/).

-I could not help but be reminded of Theo de Raadt's frank eqloquent of x86 virtualisation from 2006:
+I could not help but be reminded of Theo de Raadt's eloquent of x86 virtualisation from 2006:

 > x86 virtualization is about basically placing another nearly full
 > kernel, full of new bugs, on top of a nasty x86 architecture which